Kentico/xperience-module-bynder/README.md

 ## Get involved

-Check out the [contributing](CONTRIBUTING.md) page to see the best places to file issues, start discussions, and begin contributing.
+Check out the [contributing](CONTRIBUTING.md) page to see how to file issues, start discussions, and begin contributing.

 ## [Questions & Support](https://github.com/Kentico/Home/blob/master/README.md)

-See the [Kentico home repository](https://github.com/Kentico/Home/blob/master/README.md) for more information about the product(s), general advice on submitting your questions or directly contacting us.
+See the [Kentico home repository](https://github.com/Kentico/Home/blob/master/README.md) for more information about the product(s) and general advice on submitting your questions.